taxcloud/ZenCart/readme.md

 2. Browse to the product you would like to edit.
 3. Select the appropriate tax class from the “Tax Class” drop-down.
 4. Save your changes.

+**Shipping Taxability Advisory**
+The appropriate Shipping charges TIC is usually ''11010'' if you are using a Real-Time-Shipping service and you **do not markup shipping**.
+However, if you charge flat-rate shipping, or markup your shipping cost such that you are charging your customers more than your actual shipping cost, you should use the Shipping & Handling TIC ''11000''.

+If you are manually configuring shipping, be sure you set the Tax Class to the appropriate TIC, and set the Tax Basis to "Shipping."

 ##Testing##
 Once you have completed these steps, try some test transactions to make sure everything is working correctly.
 Make sure to complete at least one test order.
 The test order must be purchased, it’s not enough to just add an item to your cart.